By: Sharon Aron Baron

 You heard that right.
-Your taxpayer dollars were used go after this website.
+Your taxpayer dollars were used to go after this website.
 And your mayor and commissioners signed off on this.

 It clearly isn’t our most important work, but humorous articles break up the crime and other news on this site.

 The fair use doctrine allows the use of copyrighted materials for purposes such as criticism or comment, which is not a copyright infringement.
 See 17 U.S.C. § 107(1982).
-As 17 USC § 107 makes patently obvious, the purpose of this section is to prevent a copyright from being used as a device of censorship, which is exactly what the City of Tamarac is trying to do.
+As 17 USC § 107 makes it obvious, the purpose of this section is to prevent copyright from being used as a device of censorship, which is exactly what the City of Tamarac is trying to do.

-Last April Fool’s Day, we wrote an article for our other website Coral Springs Talk that the City of Coral Springs was annexing the City of Parkland and photoshopped Coral Springs commissioners in front of the City of Parkland sign.
+Last April Fool’s Day, we wrote an article for our other website Coral Springs Talk that the City of Coral Springs was annexing the City of Parkland and photo-shopped Coral Springs commissioners in front of the City of Parkland sign.

-The article seemed serious, but then when readers went further, it had a silly quote from then-Parkland Mayor Michael Udine.
+The article seemed serious, but when readers went further, it had a silly quote from then-Parkland Mayor Michael Udine.
 Hundreds of people fell for it.
 One home buyer in Parkland threatened to cancel her closing that day.
-Residents were calling both city mayors and commissioners asking if it were true.
+Residents were calling both city mayors and commissioners, asking if it were true.

 Mayors Skip Campbell and Michael Udine were such great sports too.
-The point we’re trying to make is that the City of Tamarac doesn’t understand parody and they certainly don’t appreciate anyone making fun of them.
+The point we’re trying to make is that the City of Tamarac doesn’t understand parody, and they certainly don’t appreciate anyone making fun of them.